 - AARP® Credit Card from Chase – No annual fee and 3 percent cash back on restaurants and gas.
 Other purchases are generally 1 percent back, including groceries.

-- Discover it®-Double Cash Back (higher interest rates), but for those who pay their bills off each month, this could be a good choice.
+- Discover it® Cash Back – higher interest rates, but for those who pay their bills off each month, this could be a good choice.
 Those who apply before Sept.
 20, 2015 are eligible to earn double their cash-back in the first year.

-- Citi®Double Cash Card - This card gives 1 percent back on all purchases and another 1 percent after these purchases are paid off.
-There are several versions of this card, so might be worth looking at each one to find the best match.
-There's a travel version as well.
+- Citi® Double Cash Card – This card gives 1 percent back on all purchases and another 1 percent after these purchases are paid off.
+There are several versions of this card, so it might be worth looking at each one to find the best match.
+There’s a travel version as well.

 - Blue Cash Preferred® Card from American Express – This one offers 6 percent back on groceries (up to 6,000 per year), 3 percent on gas and department stores and 1 percent on other purchases.
 American Express charges an annual fee of $75.